Flora Sandes

 Flora Sandes (Флора Сендс, 22 January 1876 – 24 November 1956) was a British woman who served as a member of the Royal Serbian Army in World War I. She was the only British woman officially to serve as a soldier in that war.
-Initially a St. John Ambulance volunteer, she travelled to the Kingdom of Serbia, where she was welcomed and formally enrolled in the Serbian army.
-She was subsequently promoted to the rank of Sergeant major, and, after the war, to Captain.
+Initially a St John Ambulance volunteer, she travelled to the Kingdom of Serbia, where she was welcomed and formally enrolled in the Serbian army.
+She was subsequently promoted to the rank of sergeant major, and, after the war, to senior captain.
 She was decorated with seven medals.